Indiana Labor Laws Guide

 Final paycheck

-Once the employment relationship has been terminated, the employer is required to pay the employee their wages by the next regularly scheduled payday.
+Under Indiana law, if an employer terminates the employment contract, he is required to pay the employee's wages by the next scheduled payday.

-If an employee quits and the employer is unaware of his or her whereabouts, the employer must either pay the employee within 10 days after the employee's demand for final wages, or when the employer receives an address to which the final earnings can be sent.
+If an employee quits and the employer is unaware of their whereabouts, the employer must either pay the employee within 10 days after the employee's demand for final wages or when the employer receives an address to which the final earnings can be sent.

 Indiana COBRA laws

-Upon termination, the employee may be entitled for extended health insurance under the Consolidated Omnibus Budget Reconciliation Act (COBRA).
+Upon termination, the employee may be entitled to extended health insurance under the Consolidated Omnibus Budget Reconciliation Act (COBRA).

 The following major life events may qualify employees or their dependents for COBRA coverage: